 Check out Insurance Journal's "Top 10 Small Business Property and Liability Claims" infographic.
-At a glance, you see that burglary and theft are at the top of the list in 2015, impacting 20% of business owners, followed by:
+At a glance, you see that burglary and theft are at the top of the list, impacting 20% of business owners, followed by:

 - Water and freezing damage (15%)

 The good news?
 All these are claims property insurance can address.